 This is a big one if you have any pets that like to snack on flowers!
 Luckily, my dogs stick to the grass and let the flowers be.
 I keep most of the super poisonous flowers in my front garden bed since they are never up that way.
 I have my hydrangeas fenced off in my backyard, and I don’t get too concerned with any of the plants.
 Leo and Tux have zero interest in them.

-Whenever you’re not sure about a plant and its safety with your cat or dog, make sure to google it!
+Whenever you’re unsure about a plant and its safety with your cat or dog, google it!

 What about fruits and vegetables?